LLNL/Abmarl/paper/paper.md

 and anaylze experiments.
 We streamline the savy-practictioners experience and lower the barrier for new researchers to join the field.

-# Highlights

-Abmarl is being used in the following research efforts:

-1. Hybrid Information-driven Multi-Agent Reinforcement Learning [@hybrid], where multiple agents work together to construct a posterior distribution of a chemical plume's source location.
-Each agent is equipped with a set of discrete actions that are heuristically implemented, and the high-level choosing of each action is trained using MARL.
-The simulation was setup using Abmarl's Simulation interface and the training was mananged via our command line interface.
-2. Studying emergent behaviors in scnearios involving teams of heterogeneous agents, where each teammate shares the same objective, resulting in collaboration within teams and competition between the teams, all from a sparse reward schema.
-The simulation was setup using Abmarl's Simulation interface and the training was mananged via our command line interface.
-This is ongoing research.
-3. A cirriculum of tasks in MARL scenarios to serve as a benchmark for new algorithms.
-The framework for this is open-ended and user-friendly, allowing researchers to easily define a virtually inifinte set of grid-based simulations for training.
-This is ongoing development.

 # Acknowledgements

 This work was performed under the auspices of the U.S. Department of Energy by